Template category

 Actual documents: Purchase & Sale (NWMLS/CBA), Seller Disclosure “Form 17”, Agency Law Pamphlet, title/escrow package.

 Requirements & nuances: Residential sellers provide Form 17 unless a listed exemption applies; brokers must deliver the Agency Law pamphlet early in the relationship.
+A Property Management Agreement — Washington spells out brokerage duties, disclosure timing, and fee terms, ensuring both parties stay compliant with state agency law and DOL licensing rules.
 E-signs are valid under Washington’s UETA.
 Many counties accept e-recording, but confirm deed/acknowledgment formatting.

 Common searches: “WA Form 17 requirements”, “Washington agency pamphlet”, “UETA RCW 1.80”.